Firefighting in the United States: Organization

 Most larger urban areas have career firefighters.
 Most rural areas have volunteer or paid on-call firefighters.
 Smaller towns and suburban areas may have either.
 74% of career firefighters are in departments that protect 25,000 or more people.
-95% of volunteer firefighters are in departments that protect fewer than 25,000 people and more than half of these are in small, rural departments protecting fewer than 2,500 people.
-Departments range in size from a handful of firefighters to over 11,400 sworn firefighters and 4,600 additional personnel in the New York City Fire Department.
+95% of volunteer firefighters are in departments that protect fewer than 25,000 people, and more than half of these are in small, rural departments protecting fewer than 2,500 people.
+Departments range in size from a handful of firefighters to the New York City Fire Department, with over 11,400 sworn firefighters and 4,600 additional personnel.
 These additional personnel include uniformed emergency medical technicians (EMTs) and paramedics.
 Many U.S. fire departments have emergency medical service corps (EMS), which may be structurally separate from or combined with their firefighting operations, including firefighters cross-trained as EMTs and paramedics.